 Get Inspired

-When choosing a new colour for your space a good place to start is with something that’s in the room, such as the flooring, a patterned rug or your favourite piece of art.
-Select two or three colours from one of these items, generally choosing less dominant colours is best.
+Choosing the right colour for your room can be trickier than you may think.
+When selecting a new colour for a space it’s good to find something in the room to use as a starting point.
+For example a patterned rug, cushions or your favourite piece of art.
+Pick out one or two colours from one of these items, generally choosing the less dominant colours is best.

 Dark to Light rule